Sant Singh

-Brigadier Sant Singh, MVC & Bar (1921–2015) was an officer in the Indian Army.
+Brigadier Sant Singh, (1921–2015) was an officer in the Indian Army.
 He was one of the six officers of the Indian Army to have been twice decorated with the Maha Vir Chakra, India's second highest war time military decoration.
 He was one of the Indian officers involved in training the Mukti Bahini, during the Indo-Pakistani War of 1971 and Bangladesh Liberation War.
 The Bangladeshi freedom fighters fondly called “Brigadier Babaji” because of his attire – typical Sikh turban and beard and affectionate attitude.

 Early life

 Sant Singh was born in Jat family on 12 July 1921 in Panjgrain Kalan in Faridkot, Punjab.
 He studied in Brijendra High School, Faridkot and RSD College, Ferozpur.

 Military career

 Singh was commissioned into the Sikh Light Infantry on 16 February 1947 on a short-service commission, receiving a regular commission in the Indian Army as a lieutenant on 15 August 1951.
 He took over as the commander of the Sikh Light Infantry in 1964 and led the regiment to victory in the Battle of OP Hill in the Indo-Pakistani War of 1965.